Editor’s Note: This marketing infographic is part of our 25 part series.

-In addition to that, multi-campaign level negative keyword lists (breathe, that’s a long word), help you not exclude certain campaigns, like a broad match dedicated keyword campaign that has a sole purpose of mining for new search terms to extract.
+In addition to that, multi-campaign level negative keyword lists (breathe, that’s a long word) help you not exclude certain campaigns, like a broad match dedicated keyword campaign devoted to mining for new search terms to extract.

-Back to Bass Pro Shops – if some of our campaigns are different types of fishing rods like casting rod, saltwater rod, species specific rod, or a spinning rod, then we’d want to use other fishing gear and item terms as negative keywords on this list.
+Anyway, back to Bass Pro Shops.
+If some of our campaigns are different types of fishing rods like casting rod, saltwater rod, species-specific rod, or a spinning rod, then we’d want to use other fishing gear and item terms as negative keywords on this list.

 Our seal in this case is eating any competing search terms with words in them like:

-This list can be applied to a number of campaigns, essentially the four different campaigns (casting rod, saltwater rod, species specific rod, and spinning rod) I’d be running, each about a type of fishing rod.
+This list can be applied to a number of campaigns, and specifically to the four different campaigns I’d run for each type of fishing rod.

 You still don’t want different types of rods showing up than the one you’re running the campaign for, so you’d further individualize your campaigns to specific products, as seen on the next level.